Noricum: Roman rule

 Noricum was incorporated into the Roman Empire in 16 BC.
 For a long time previously, the Noricans had enjoyed independence under princes of their own and carried on commerce with the Romans.
 In 48 BC they took the side of Julius Caesar in the civil war against Pompey.
 In 16 BC, having joined with the Pannonians in invading Histria, they were defeated by Publius Silius Nerva, proconsul of Illyricum.
 Thereafter, Noricum became a Roman province.
 It was not until the reign of Antoninus Pius that the Second Legion, Pia (later renamed Italica) was stationed in Noricum, and the commander of the legion became the governor of the province.

 Under Diocletian (245–313), Noricum was divided into Noricum ripense ("Noricum along the river", the northern part southward from the Danube), and Noricum mediterraneum ("landlocked Noricum", the southern, more mountainous district).
 The dividing line ran along the central part of the eastern Alps.
 Each division was under a praeses, and both belonged to the diocese of Illyricum in the Praetorian prefecture of Italy.
 It was in this time (304 AD) that a Christian serving as a military officer in the province suffered martyrdom for the sake of his faith, later canonised as Saint Florian.

 The Roman colonies and chief towns were Virunum (near Maria Saal to the north of Klagenfurt), Teurnia (near Spittal an der Drau), Flavia Solva (near Leibnitz), Celeia (Celje) in today's Slovenia, Juvavum (Salzburg), Ovilava (Wels), Lauriacum (Lorch at the mouth of the Enns, the ancient Anisus).

 Knowledge of Roman Noricum has been decisively expanded by the work of Richard Knabl, an Austrian epigrapher of the 19th century.

-The transition from Roman to barbarian rule in Noricum is well documented in Eugippius' Life of Saint Severinus, providing material for analogies for this process in other regions where primary sources from the period are lacking.
+The transition from Roman to barbarian rule in Noricum is well documented in Eugippius's Life of Saint Severinus, providing material for analogies for this process in other regions where primary sources from the period are lacking.